GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 This is what is currently floating around in the CSI Exp builds as of September 5th, 2022.

 ## Two-Way Encoder Behavior (Requires Updates to Your JogWheel in the .mst File)
 Now you can assign two different Reaper actions to a single encoder based on which way the encoder is being turned, Counter-Clockwise (CCW) or Clockwise (CW).
 We do this via the Decrease and Increase modifiers.
 Note: these modifiers only work with Encoders.
+The examples below all show the JogWheel but this functionality will work with any encoder.

 ```
 Zone "Zoom"